Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/aberration/reduced-threat-aboleth-tftyp.md

 - !!int "18"
 "speed": "10 ft., swim 40 ft."
 "saves":
-  "Wisdom": !!int "6"
+  "Wisdom": !!int "4"
-  "Intelligence": !!int "8"
+  "Intelligence": !!int "6"
-  "Constitution": !!int "6"
+  "Constitution": !!int "4"
 "skillsaves":
-  "Perception": !!int "10"
+  "Perception": !!int "8"
-  "History": !!int "12"
+  "History": !!int "10"
 "senses": "darkvision 120 ft., passive Perception 20" "languages": "Deep Speech, telepathy 120 ft."
 "cr": "10"
 "traits":
+- "desc": "A reduced-threat monster takes a −2 penalty on attack rolls (included in\
+    \ the stat block), ability checks (included in the stat block for skill proficiencies),\
+    \ saving throws (included in the stat block for saving throw proficiencies), and\
+    \ saving throw DCs (included in the stat block)."
+  "name": "Reduced Threat"
 - "desc": "The aboleth can breathe air and water."
   "name": "Amphibious"
 - "desc": "While underwater, the aboleth is surrounded by transformative mucus.
 A\
     \ creature that touches the aboleth or that hits it with a melee attack while\
-    \ within 5 feet of it must make a DC 14 Constitution saving throw.
+    \ within 5 feet of it must make a DC 12 Constitution saving throw.
 On a failure,\
     \ the creature is diseased for 1d4 hours.
 The diseased creature can breathe\
     \ only underwater."
   "name": "Mucous Cloud"